Skip to content

 • Beginner-friendly assembly and wiring

-All three kits below strike a balance between affordability and long-term upgrade potential —
+All three kits below balance affordability with long-term upgrade potential —

-which is what actually matters when building a guitar you’ll keep for years.
+which matters far more than flashy features when building a guitar you’ll

 Model Style Best For Skill Level Why It Stands Out Price View Kit